 Incandescent ES bulb

-Incandescent lamps are inexpensive to buy.
+Incandescent lamps are inexpensive.
 However, they radiate most energy in the infrared (i.e. as heat) and are inefficient for generating visible light, so they are expensive to run.
 Lower power lamps and torch bulbs are particularly inefficient.
-Because they are so inefficient they are gradually being removed from the market, starting with the larger 150 and 100 watt sizes.
+A common argument used in their favour is that they help to heat the room they are in so the heat is not all wasted.
+However, this ignores the facts that this heat comes from full-price electricity (one of the worst ways to heat a house), and also that the room might not need heating.

 The lamps start generating close to their full output in a fraction of a second after they are switched on.
 They can be dimmed easily by reducing the temperature of the filament, either by reducing the voltage across the lamp or by pulsing the current supplied.
-An incandescent lamp on mains electricity has a slight flicker at 100 Hz, but this is not noticeable as the filament does not cool much in this time.
+An incandescent lamp on 50 Hz mains electricity has a slight flicker, but this is not noticeable as the filament does not cool much between cycles.

 Fittings and types

 Two fittings for mains-driven incandescent lamps predominate in the UK, as shown in the pictures.
 Bayonet Cap (BC), fitting code B22d, is the most common.
-Edison Screw (ES), code E27, is less common in the UK but more widely used elsewhere.
-Other fittings include the Small Edison Screw (SES), code E14, and striplights of either 221mm or 284 mm length.
+Edison Screw (ES), code E27, is less common in the UK but more widely used elsewhere; many imported lamps and light fittings use it.
+Other fittings include the Small Edison Screw (SES), code E14, Small Bayonet Cap (SBC), and striplights of either 221mm or 284 mm length.

 End of life